The CGS system of units converter is a handy tool that you can use to find relations between SI units and the most popular CGS units.

 Equivalent in SI units

-If you want to express another physical quantity in CGS units system, you just need to use an appropriate formula.
+If you want to express another physical quantity in the CGS units system, you just need to use an appropriate formula.
 For example, since the units of power in the metric system are joules per second or watts , the units of power in the CGS units are ergs per second and .

 CGS units in electromagnetism

-1in the electrostatic CGS (ESU – electrostatic unit) system,
+in the electrostatic CGS (ESU – electrostatic unit) system;

 You can see that some CGS subsystems can simplify physical formulas.
 That's why it is so popular in many areas where there are a lot of theoretical calculations involving electromagnetism equations.
 In this CGS system of units converter, you can find relations between electromagnetic units of the International System of Units and the Gaussian CGS system.
 We have listed these with special names in the table below.